Process of Admission

 Our Financial Aid Office normally does not award institutional scholarship assistance to transfer students.
 Transfer students are eligible for loan assistance during their attendance at Cornell.

 We receive over 75 applications every year for Fall transfer.
 To be competitive, students should be in the top 10% of their class.

-Yes, the Career Services Office will do its best to accommodate transfer students' participation in the Fall Recruitment Program.
+Yes, the Career Services Office will do its best to accommodate transfer students' participation in the Fall Recruitment Program if timing permits.

 Due to the timing of the summer writing competition, transfer students are not able to be a member of a journal.

 You may submit your transfer application when it is available in mid to late-April, but the deadline is in mid-July and your application will not be complete until your first year law school grades are received.
 Please refer to the application for the actual deadline.